spencerlepine/quickcart/README.md

 -- display categories with emojis at top (hide when searching) -- ADD category button

--- delete items from list on click on POP/delete the div
+- DEMO

--- new schema with SAMPLE DATA
+-- new SCHEMA with different link get/demo_groceries -- upload/edit these groceries?
--- upload/edit sample grocery items for a DEMO
--- LIMIT the items to no more than 10 in that collection

 Other:
 -- Demo password and groceries